Best Retirement Advice from Retirees: 8 Tips from an 80 Year Old Who Has More Savings Now than When He First Retired

 At the same time our investments were growing due to compounding and lower tax rates, inflation was compounding too, so our investments are worth only half as much now as they were in the year I retired if measured in dollar values at retirement.

-Mom and Pop retirement planning over the kitchen table often fails to recognize that inflation compounds and severely restricts spending capability when aged—a time when dental and medical bills grow much larger.
+Mom and Pop retirement planning over the kitchen table often fails to recognize that inflation compounds and severely restricts spending capability when you’re in your golden years — a time when dental and medical bills grow much larger.

 8. Plan Seriously, Be Conservative and Stress Free